His briefing on Thursday – The New York Times

 • We are listening to "The Daily,quot;.
 Our latest episode is about the New York State response to the coronavirus.

-• Here is our Mini Crossword, and a hint: Units of a molecule (five letters).
+• Here's today's Mini Crossword Puzzle and a clue: Wheelchair Accessible Path (four letters).
 You can find all of our puzzles here.

 • The Times won 34 Image of the Year awards.
 See some of the winning entries here.